 - Accurate Documentation

 When preparing the patient’s documentation, always record the session length, therapy type, and clinical rationale.
+Include start and stop times for time-based CPT codes.

 - Understand Insurance Requirements

 You need to understand the insurance requirements, as some payers might limit coverage for longer sessions or require prior authorization.
+Always confirm payer policies for telehealth psychotherapy billing.

 - Avoid Common Claim Denials